 Thanksgiving is one holiday that I look forward to all year long.
 The premise, to give thanks for all the many blessings that I’ve received during the year (and the absence of any stressful gift giving), makes it such a relaxed, happy time to gather with my friends and family.
 Last Thanksgiving, we had a charming set up outdoors and were fortunate that the weather cooperated (a real feat on the East Coast in late November).
-But, this year, with everyone vaccinated (and some with boosters under their belts, too) we feel that an indoor celebration is safe.
+But in order not to tempt Fate twice, this year we are headed back in indoors.
 And I plan to go all out on the food and the Thanksgiving table setting.

 My house has been decorated for fall since September (see Fall Décor Takes You From September To Thanksgiving here).
 So, I will focus my attention on the star of the show – the Thanksgiving table.
 (Naturally, the most exciting “decorations” are the turkey and trimmings, but I think that a beautiful table makes every holiday even more special.)